Thesys-lab/sosp23-s3fifo/doc/AE.md

 # turn on eviction tracking (will print to stdout)
 sed -i "s|// #define TRACK_EVICTION_V_AGE|#define TRACK_EVICTION_V_AGE|g" libCacheSim/libCacheSim/include/config.h
 # recompile libCacheSim
-pushd libCacheSim/_build/ && make -j && popd
+pushd libCacheSim/_build/ && cmake .. && make -j && popd

 # run LRU caches on the Twitter trace at cache size 0.001, 0.01, 0.1 and 0.5 of #obj in the trace
 for cache_size in 0.001 0.01 0.1 0.5; do